How Long SEO Takes to Get Results: a List of Factors That Speed Up SEO Growth

-When it comes to planning out a journey, there are a few things most people consider beforehand: the length of the trip and its cost.
-Similarly, anyone who decided to embark on an SEO journey, lured by the promise of staggering traffic growth, wants to know how long SEO takes to start working and how much they’ll have to invest to get the desired results.
+When planning a journey, you usually consider the length of the trip and its cost.
+Similarly, if you are starting a new SEO project, you want to know how long it takes for SEO to start working and how much you have to invest in order to get staggering traffic growth and achieve the desired results.
 So, here’s the answer.

 First and foremost, don’t expect to get instant gratification.
 SEO is more like a marathon than a sprint.
-As for how long this kind of marathon normally lasts, there’s no definite answer.
-Most experts agree that normally a website should start seeing first results in about four or six months.
+There’s no definite answer for how long this kind of marathon normally lasts.
+Most experts agree that a website should start seeing its first results in about four to six months.
 But if we leave “normally” out of the equation, the answer may vary tremendously.

-There are just too many things impacting a website’s SEO growth, from the level of competition in your business niche to the volatility of SEO itself.
-In this post, I’ll outline the major factors that can either speed up or slow you down on your way to reaching your SEO goals.
-I hope that the different scenarios discussed here will let you understand where your website belongs and how fast you can feel all the benefits of doing SEO.
+Too many things impact a website’s SEO growth, from the level of competition in your business niche to the volatility of SEO itself.
+I’ll outline the major factors that can either speed up or slow you down on your way to your SEO goals.
+The scenarios discussed here will let you understand where your website belongs and how fast you can feel the benefits of SEO.

 |BUSINESS NICHE IMPACT ON SEO GROWTH|

 |✅ Few competing websites in your niche||❌ Highly-saturated business niche|

 |✅ Top search results include younger websites||❌ Established websites dominate the niche|